Ancient Chinese Translation

 Later on, at the time of the Han dynasty from 206 to 220 BC, translation became an integral part of sharing information.
 Buddhist writing from the original Sanskrit was translated into Chinese at the same time when astronomy was introduced into China from India.
 During the 5th century, ancient Chinese translation and the need for an ancient Chinese translator grew manifold.
 The Buddhist monk Kumarajiva was instrumental in translating several texts into Chinese.

-Bringing in knowledge from abroad became common during the Sui dynasty and the Tang dynasty although much of the work was restricted to translation of Buddhist scripts.
+Bringing in knowledge from abroad became common during the Sui dynasty and the Tang dynasty although much of the work was restricted to a translation of Buddhist scripts.
 Xuan Zang was regarded as a famous ancient Chinese translator who also doubled up as a spiritual master.
 He was credited with translating the original works of the Tao master Lao Zis works into Sanskrit and classical Chinese literature into Indian languages.

 Xuan Zang